zinal/ydb-snippets/ydb-ansible/README.md

       * `offset` - integer number, used as the offset for the standard network port numbers (`0` means using the standard ports).
     *  `ydbd_brokers` is the list of host names running the YDB static nodes, exactly 3 (three) host names must be specified;
     *  `dynnode_restart_sleep_seconds`: number of seconds to sleep after startup of each dynamic node during the rolling restart.
-1. Deploy the static nodes and initialize the cluster by running the `run-install-dynamic.sh` script.
+1. Deploy the dynamic nodes running the `run-install-dynamic.sh` script.
 Ensure that the playbook has completed successfully, diagnose and fix execution errors if they happen.
-1. Repeat steps 10-13 as necessary to create more databases, or steps 11-12 to deploy more YDB dynamic nodes.
+1. Repeat steps 11-14 as necessary to create more databases, or steps 12-14 to deploy more YDB dynamic nodes.

+## Updating the cluster configuration files

+To update the YDB cluster configuration files (`ydbd-config.yaml`, TLS certificates and keys) using the Ansible playbook, the following actions are necessary:
+1. Ensure that the `hosts` file contains the current list of YDB cluster nodes, both static and dynamic.
+1. Ensure that the configuration variable `ydbd_config` in the `group_vars/all` file points to the desired YDB server configuration file.
+1. Ensure that the configuration variable `ydbd_tls_dir` points to the directory containing the desired TLS key and certificate files for all the nodes within the YDB cluster.
+1. Apply the updated configuration to the cluster by running the `run-update-config.sh` script.
+Ensure that the playbook has completed successfully, diagnose and fix execution errors if they happen.

+Notes:
+1. Please take into account that rolling restart is performed node by node, and for a large cluster the process may consume a significant amount of time.
+2. For Certificate Authority (CA) certificate rotation, at least two configuration updates are needed:
+    * first to deploy the ca.crt file, containing both new and old CA certificates;
+    * second to deploy the fresh server keys and certificates signed by the new CA certificate.

 ## What is actually done by the playbooks?